MicrosoftDocs/customer-insights/ci-docs/activities.md

    - **Primary key**: The primary key uniquely identifies a record.
 It shouldn't contain any duplicate values, empty values, or missing values.

    > [!NOTE]
    > The primary key for each row must remain consistent across data source refreshes.
-If a data source refresh changes the primary key key for a row, Customer Insights must delete all old rows and insert all new rows causing an increase in processing time.
+If a data source refresh changes the primary key for a row, Customer Insights must delete all old rows and insert all new rows causing an increase in processing time.

    :::image type="content" source="media/Activity_Wizard1.PNG" alt-text="Set up the activity data with table and primary key.":::